 One of the key features of your website is the domain name.
 A domain name is typically your business name followed by a .com, .net, or .org.
 These are also known as Top Level Domains or TLD.
 A domain name is used as an alias for an IP address because a domain name is much easier to remember than a random string of numbers.
 When the Internet first started, IP addresses were used to connect users to information located on different servers.
 Domains simply make it easier to remember the address that holds that information, but it also isn’t that simple.

 As the trusted domain and web hosting provider of StatCounter, 1&1 offers a wide range of affordable yet high-quality web hosting solutions.
 Better yet, 1&1 has grown into one of the most reputable hosting providers around, so you know you are getting the best possible services.
-Check out some of the awards 1&1 has recently received below.

 How Do Domains Work?